eloiisa-gh/music-class-ads/README.md

   <summary>3.
 Deploy the illustration agent as an A2A Server</summary>

 ### 3. Deploy the illustration agent as an A2A Server
-Use `adk deploy cloud_run` with the `--a2a` flag to deploy the agent to Cloud Run as an A2A server.
-- `--project` and `--region` : where the Cloud Run service will be deployed
-- the `--service_name` defines the name for the Cloud Run service
-- the `--a2a` flag indicates it should be hosted as an A2A agent.

-Deploy the illustration agent to Cloud Run as an A2A server:
+Deploy the agent to Cloud Run as an A2A server:
 ```
 adk deploy cloud_run \
     --project YOUR_GCP_PROJECT_ID \